aws-samples/advanced-rag-patterns-on-mixtral/README.md

 If you're new to SageMaker, we recommend that you read [What is Amazon SageMaker?](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html).

-###### Topics
+Follow the hyperlinks below to finish setting up the prerequisites for Sagemaker

 -   [Create an AWS Account](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-set-up.html#gs-account)
 -   [Create an Administrative User and Group](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-set-up.html#gs-account-user)

-Once you are done with the above steps,
+Once you are done with the above steps, we can move on to the one below

-The Mixtral 8x7b model requires an ml.g5.48xlarge.
+- The Mixtral 8x7b model requires an ml.g5.48xlarge.
 Amazon SageMaker JumpStart provides a simplified way to access and deploy over 100 different open source and third-party foundation models.
 In order to [launch an endpoint to host Mixtral 8x7B from SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-deploy.html), you may need to request a service quota increase to access an ml.g5.48xlarge instance for endpoint usage.
 You can easily [request service quota increases](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) through the AWS console, CLI, or API to allow access to those additional resources.

 ## Architecture

 ![](docs/Architecture.drawio.png)